cqse/teamscale-javascript-profiler/architecture-decisions/0001-bundle-instrumentation.md

 the origins of the code.

 As a result, we have to implement support for pure JavaScript code only.
-We can keep the implementation of the instrumenter lean and have not care about language extensions or other programming languages the code could have been transpiled from.
+We can keep the implementation of the instrumenter lean and have not to care about language extensions or other programming languages the code could have been transpiled from.